 The North-East Corner Is A Very Crucial Direction According to Vastu Shastra

-The north-east corner has always been regarded as one of the most energetic and lively directions.
+The north-east corner has a reputation for being one of the most lively and energetic directions.

 Also called the Ishanya corner or God corner, the North-east corner, is a very sacred and pious direction where Lord Shiva resides.

 The earth’s magnetic energy and Chi force collide at the north east, resulting in a strong concentration of positive vibrations.

 The north-east corner should not have any heavy objects stored there.
 Cleaning items should not be kept here.
 Also, the toilet and kitchen should not be positioned in this direction at any cost.